angela-d/brain-dump/android/wifi-no-internet.md

 ### Mobile Data / No Internet Fix
 Onto check the Capacitive Portal status.
-Weirdly, this was enabled on my Android 9, yet the captive_portal_server values were null (perhaps Microg/Lineage devs removed them):
+Weirdly, this was enabled on my Android 9, yet the captive_portal_server values were null (null = Google's choice):
 ```bash
 settings get global captive_portal_mode
 ```
 If this returns 1, its enabled.
 Mine was 0, but I ran these anyway - as I had nothing to lose.

    (You can also probe the status of any of the values before you run the disable commands, by swapping `put` for `get` and omitting the value argument)

+### The commands below will disable captive portal
+Caveat: If you frequent public wifi, you may not want to *disable* the captive portal; but opt to use a different one.
+[Security researcher Mike Kuketz](https://www.kuketz-blog.de/android-captive-portal-check-204-http-antwort-von-captiveportal-kuketz-de/) offers one.

+> If you never use public wifi/networks with login pages, disabling the captive portal will not make any difference to you; continue on disabling it.

 Run the following, one line at a time (my shell session didn't accept multi line commands):
 ```bash